 Even as we drive carefully to Darasuram through the thatched huts lined village road, half expecting a cow to saunter down the road or a child suddenly running across behind a baby goat, I notice the lazy pace of some people who seem to be few of the early risers on a day after ‘Mattu Pongal‘.
 Unyoked bulls with ribbons and bells hanging from their horns tied to tree trunks munch on their hay….carts lie in a state of peaceful idleness…

 The mud floor outside the huts, freshly wet and adorned with kolam or rangoli made from natural and dyed vegetables and seeds seem to tell that women were up and done with their daily prayers while men still slept on due to hangover of not only toddy but also of highly energetic sport of ‘jallikattu’ or the bull race, the previous evening.

-As we near the temple complex, the inactivity around the area and austere fort like wall almost make us miss the UNESCO Heritage site of Airawateshwar Temple….but then a smallish board points us to the temple and parking area.
+As we near the temple complex, the inactivity around the area and austere fort like wall almost make us miss the temple at Darasuram….but then a smallish board points us to the temple and parking area.

 A dry moat runs along the unadorned stone wall leading to the gopuram, the entrance gateway to the temple complex.
 Just outside sits a stone Nandi, the bull, Lord Shiva’s ride.

 At the entrance an old couple sits selling small mud diyas with wicks in frozen ghee in a set of five for the devotees to offer during prayer….their wrinkled faces, shrivelled palms and the fading paint of gopuram idols, hint at a similar story… that of an era gone past.